Resmedia/JS-Shop/README.md

 # WIP - work in progress!

-## Shop frontend prototype - only for view
+## Frontend shop prototype - only for view
 ````
 Author: Evgenii Rogozhuk
 School: GeekBrains